 The datacenter provides 24/7 monitoring on the infrastructure, network and security components as part of their service offering.
-BMID provides a monitoring for systems (infrastructure as well as application level).
+BMID provides continuous monitoring for systems (infrastructure as well as application level).

+During the whole transactional process each step is logged.
 BMID collects all technical logging (FW, WAF, Syslog), which provides log collection, log normalization, log correlation and querying capabilities.
+BMID also collects functional logging.
+Logs are protected as per the BMID Information Security Management Systems (ISO 27001 certified).
+The BMID / itsme® Information Security Management Systems (ISO 27001 certified) integrates regular Risk Assessments, regular (daily) vulnerability scans as well as a Bug Bounty & Responsible Disclosure via our partner Intigriti.
+This includes specifically the assessment of log data protection.
+Backups are taken on a regular (up to hourly) basis to minimize the loss of critical data.

 Based on specific queries and correlations, alerts are triggered to investigate for possible suspicious connections.
 BMID collects, and protects, all functional logs centrally as the main source for fraud investigations.
 Together, this allows BMID to configure triggers for activity and alerts.

-On a daily basis, reports on such logs and alerts resulting from them are reviewed and will trigger additional actions where required.
+On a daily basis, reports on such logs and alerts resulting from them are reviewed and trigger additional actions where required.
 Such actions can include reporting incidents for (attempts for) unauthorized access, data breaches or any other Information Security incident.

 Operational Logs are kept online at least for 1 year (excluding further archiving, extending this retention period).
-Transaction logs and signature validation reports have a retention period of 10 years based on legal obligations for archiving and for providing proof in case of disputes.
-The signature validation report contains all data that was used during the validation (signature itself, revocation data, timestamps, certificates, etc.) but not the signer's document.
+Transaction logs have a retention period of 10 years based on legal obligations for archiving and for providing proof in case of disputes.
+The signature validation report obtained by the subscriber contains all data that was used during the validation (signature itself, revocation data, timestamps, certificates, etc.) so that in case of later doubts, these elements can be used as evidence.